Training will start on Sunday 14th September 2025 as Junior Club Day is Sunday 7th September

 Most players in the club already have sticks but for anyone looking to buy new sticks for their children or for new players that haven’t got their own stick then here is a quick guide.
 Sticks are either made of wood or (more commonly these days) a composite of Fibreglass, Carbon and Aramid.
 Wooden sticks are great entry level sticks for very young players but they wear out quickly on Astro pitched and players soon grow out of them.
 However, they do have a ‘softer’ touch on the ball and can make life easier for new players when it comes to controlling the ball.
 Composite sticks are now the stick of choice for most players at most levels but they come in different shapes, sizes and composites.

 Defenders tend to have longer sticks for greater reach, attackers tend to opt for slightly shorter and lighter sticks for greater speed and skill.
 Sticks also have different levels of ‘curve’ or ‘bow’ in them for specialist moves like drag flicks or 3D skills.
 For beginners at any age – the straighter sticks are the best as they are easier to control the ball with.
-I find players that move to a ‘large bowed’ stick too soon can actually hinder their development as opposed to enhance it.
+Moving to a ‘large bowed’ stick too soon can actually hinder development as opposed to enhance it.

 Click here for a useful guide for anyone that is just starting out.